 Here at A Cleaning Service, we are carpet cleaning experts and also members of the NCCA, Trustmark (government endorsed) and we are Trading Standards approved.
 This means when you get work done, you can be confident it is to the highest standards.
 In the rare occasion something goes wrong, you can be sure we are completely insured, and you are protected.
 And you can be happy with the quality of the services we offer, using the very latest techniques and products.

-So if you need carpet cleaning, spot removal or any other type of carpet service, call us today to discuss your needs and get the best quality service for your home’s carpets.
+So if you need professional carpet cleaning, spot removal or any other type of carpet service, call us on 0117 325 9250 today to discuss your needs and get the best quality service for your home’s carpets.